Gossip: ABBA is not a palindrome, says expert

 title — intelligent(ish) version of ucwords that ignores small words and tries to leave intentional first-lower-case words (e.g. iPhone) alone.
 Works best on English but does support Unicode up to a point.
 You can specify your own list of words by creating a hidden pref called smd_wrap_small_words.
 List each word separated by a pipe.
 You may use regex strings if you wish but no sanitization is done so be careful!
 The default list of ignored short words are: a|an|and|as|at|but|by|en|for|if|in|of|on|or|the|to|vs?[.]?|via

-date — treat the item as a date and format it according to the strftime() compatible string given as the first argument.
+date or time — treat the item as a date and/or time, formatting it according to the strftime() compatible string given as the first argument.
 The item can either be a numeric (UNIX) timestamp or an English date string in an acceptable format.
 For datetime fields you could split the string first just to get the date portion.

 escape — run the item through htmlspecialchars().
 Use additional parameters to list optional flags or use any of the following special values: